“I think a name change should be the first point of order,” suggested the bailiff Colette as she led The Cappy into his newly acquired auction house.

 “What reason were you given for it to come down?
 It was a perfectly fine building.
 Ernest was good to you.”

 Jenna agreed.
-“Ernest was a little sweetie, he was, but we’ve got a job to do and I’d tell him the very same thing.
+“Ernest was a little sweetie, he was, but It’s business, Innit?
+We’ve got a job to do and I’d tell him the very same thing.
 I do have something for you though.
 I kept it.
 I thought you might like it.”

 Elizabeth thought about Ernest’s memorial plaque.
 Maybe she could at least hang that in the manor until she got the school back.
 It had Gramps’ name on it too.
 Jenna nodded to her site manager.
 He ran to the office to fetch like a good puppy.
 When he re-emerged, he wasn’t carrying the plaque.
 He was carrying a newspaper – a Coldford Daily.
 He passed it through the fence to Elizabeth.